ScraperWizard/pattern-ocr-plates/README.md

 npm run dev
 ```

 Visit [http://localhost:3000](http://localhost:3000) and try uploading or capturing a plate image.
 The local JSON database lives in `src/data/carDb.json`; edit it to reflect the plates/make/model/color combos you want to validate against.
 Each entry accepts `plate`, `make`, `model`, `color`, and an optional `wanted` flag (set to `true` for high-priority hits).
+The frontend calls the Python service at `http://46.224.1.73:8000/analyze`, so make sure that server stays online.

 ### Python model service